dedrazer/goquiz/README.txt

 - Running the program -
-To run the program use the command "go run main.go"
+To run the program use the command "go run main.go quiz"

 - Inputting an answer -
 Enter the letter corresponding to the desired answer